 Nowhere in the Mediterranean has beaches finer than Corsica.
-But, with close to 200, choosing which ones to visit on a luxury yacht charter can be tricky.
-So, to make it easier, we’ve picked nine of the best white sand beaches to visit on your next superyacht vacation around this stunning destination.
+But with close to 200 to chose from deciding which ones to visit on a luxury yacht charter can be tricky.
+To make it easier we’ve picked eight of the best white sand beaches to visit on your next superyacht vacation around this stunning destination.

-Officially part of France for more than 200 years, Corsica is just a day’s sail away from the Côte d'Azur.
-Yet, peaceful and unspoilt, the island’s perfect half-moon bays of bone white sand and clear waters are seemingly a world away from the crowds of the Riviera.
+Officially part of France for over 200 years, Corsica is just a day’s sail away from the French Riviera.
+Yet, peaceful and unspoiled, the island’s perfect half-moon bays of bone-white sand and clear waters are seemingly a world away from the crowds of the Cote d'Azur.

 Anchor your luxury yacht at one of the following beaches during your charter vacation and experience the unescapable allure of this beautiful Mediterranean island.

-Located along the southern coast, not far from Palombaggia, Rodinara is one of the most secluded bays on the island and, with two headlands that almost touch, the perfect place to anchor your luxury charter yacht.
+Located along the southern coast, not far from Palombaggia, Rodinara is one of the most secluded bays on the island and, with two headlands that almost touch, it's the perfect place to anchor your superyacht.

 Bone white sands slope gently down to shimmering turquoise waters and a border of verdant scrubland decorated with reddish rocks completes the scene.